+ What are normal turnaround times?

-Yes!
+In some ways, yes!
 Negative is Mammum’s reincarnation and has a branding connection to Mammum.
-Mammum was founded by photographer Brumley and Wells, and his film-geek brother Matty Brooks.
+Mammum was founded by photographer Brumley and Wells, and his film-geek brother Matt.
 Mammum is now the Handsome Coffee of film labs.
 Mammum Film Lab will live on through Negative, under the oversight of photographer Brian Wertheim.
 We are unfortunately unable to put you in contact with any of the folks who were behind Mammum – sorry about that!

 + Should I expect to edit my scans in Lightroom or Photoshop after they're delivered to me?

 At Negative, we will always try to achieve your “look” for you in the scanning process — all without requiring you to pay extra for fancy color profiles.
 Quite simply, since we are a small lab, we can take the time to get to know your work, eliminating the need for systems like color profiles (which are logical and effective ways for larger labs to maintain consistency).

 With that said, even our biggest clients usually choose to make small edits to their scans after they receive them from Negative.
 Email us if you want some advice on editing film scans.
 And if you're spending more than a few seconds editing each frame when you receive your scans, we can help dial things in closer to what you prefer!

 We recommend shipping with a carrier that provides a tracking number!
 That way, you can confirm that your film has arrived safely even before we send out our film-received email.
 Sending of this email is sometimes delayed when, for instance, a film order arrives late Friday afternoon just before we close.